How to apply to become a Shared Lives carer

 The application process to become a Shared Lives carer consists of the following steps:

-Pre-assessment visit
+Stage 1 - Pre-assessment visit

-Once we've received your application, you will be contacted within 2 weeks to book a pre-assessment visit at your home.
-The pre-assessment visit is an opportunity to discuss the process in more detail, look at your home and make sure everyone is happy to proceed with the assessment.
+The visit is a chance for us to discuss the process in more detail, look around your home and make sure everyone is happy to proceed.

 Training